navikt/vdl-cli/README.md

 # vdl-cli

-CLI tooling for Data engineers
+CLI tooling for Data engineers.
+See [commands](./COMMANDS.md) for usage documentation.

 ## Installation